 This booklet will help you to decide if a clinical trial is right for you.

-This is currently out of stock.
+Available as PDF only.
 This booklet provides questions to ask your healthcare team and lists common side effects and their management.

 Two-page information sheet about watch and wait, which involves closely monitoring a patient's condition without administering treatment until symptoms appear or change.